oncomouse/dhsi2019/day01-future.md

 Here, our reducer function runs `f` on the current array.
 If `f(current)` is true, it returns the array we are building with `current` added to the end.
 If not, it just returns the new array.
 This is important: if the reducer returned nothing, the output of the whole `reduce` would be `undefined`. *A reducer **has** to return a value*.

 ### Recapping

+So, things we learned:

+* Functions are bundles of code that map from parameters to output based on commands we supply.
+* In JavaScript, functions are **first class**, which means we can pass functions as parameters to other functions and store functions in variables.
+* We can use higher-order functions to pass functions to other functions and to generate new functions.
+* We can use anonymous functions and the functional array transformations to manipulate arrays using `map`, `filter`, and `reduce`.